-Advances in technology have enabled MRIs to be done with most cochlear implants, following special precautions.
-Each manufacturer has different levels of MRI tolerance, and some implants have the option to remove or replace the magnet.
+Advances in technology have made it possible for MRI's to be completed on Cochlear Implant recipients.
+Each manufacturer has different levels of MRI tolerance and some implants have the option to remove or replace the magnet.

 "Everyone with hearing loss should get one"